erjank/teaching/motivation.md

 about us, without us") predates accessibility rights, but is always the right place to start.
 A few other recommendations are:

-*   *Find out what you need to do.* The [W3C Accessibility Initiative's checklist for presentations][w3c-accessibility] is a good starting point focused primarily on assisting the visually impaired, while Liz Henry's blog post about accessibility at conferences [[Henry2014](biblio.md#henry-accessibility)] has a good checklist for people with mobility issues, and this interview with Chad Taylor is a good introduction to issues faced by the hearing
+*   *Find out what you need to do.* The W3C Accessibility Initiative's checklist for presentations [[W3C2017](biblio.md#w3c-accessibility)] is a good starting point focused primarily on assisting the visually impaired, while Liz Henry's blog post about accessibility at conferences [[Henry2014](biblio.md#henry-accessibility)] has a good checklist for people with mobility issues, and this interview with Chad Taylor is a good introduction to issues faced by the hearing